joinfaces/joinfaces-maven-jar-example/README.md

 ### pom.xml

-Includes jsf-spring-boot-starter dependency.
+Includes joinfaces starter dependency.
 All other jsf dependencies are included transitively.

 ```xml
 <parent>